fralalonde/rsdk/README.md

 `rsdk` is a native command-line JVM tool manager.

-It is an alternative front-end to the well-known SDKMAN.
+It is an alternative front-end to the great [SDKMAN](https://sdkman.io/).
 It does not require external tools (curl, zip) to be installed.

 Rsdk can be installed on Windows, Mac and Linux systems.